 Millersville University is accredited by the Middle States Commission on Higher Education, 3624 Market Street, 2nd Floor West, Philadelphia, PA 19104; the Pennsylvania Department of Education; and is approved by the American Association of University Women.
-The applied engineering and technology management program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE), 801 Lake Boone Trail, Suite 190, Raleigh, NC 27607.
+The applied engineering and technology management program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE), 3801 Lake Boone Trail, Suite 190, Raleigh, NC 27607.
 The art and design programs are accredited by the National Association of Schools of Art and Design (NASAD), 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190-5248.
 The business administration program is accredited by the Accreditation Council for Business Schools & Programs (ACBSP), 11520 West 119th Street, Overland Park, KS 66213.
 The Center for Counseling and Human Development is accredited by the International Association of Counseling Services (IACS), 101 S. Whiting Street, Suite 211, Alexandria, VA 22304.

 The chemistry programs are recognized by the American Chemical Society (ACS), 1155 16th Street NW, Washington, D.C.
 20036.
 The computer science program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 415 N. Charles Street, Baltimore, MD 21201.
 The music programs are accredited by the National Association of Schools of Music (NASM), 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190-5248.
-The nursing programs are accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN), 3343 Peachtree Road NE, Atlanta, GA 30326.
-The occupational safety and environmental health program is accredited by the Applied Science Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 415 N. Charles Street, Baltimore, MD 21201.
-The respiratory therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Road, Bedford, TX 76021-4244.
+The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, D.C.
+20001.
+The occupational safety and environmental health program is accredited by the Applied and Natural Sciences Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), 415 N. Charles Street, Baltimore, MD 21201.
+The respiratory therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC), PO Box 54876, Hurst, TX 76054-4876.
 The school psychology certification program is in full compliance with the National Association of School Psychologists (NASP), 4340 East West Highway, Suite 402, Bethesda, MD 20814.
 The social work programs are accredited by the Council on Social Work Education (CSWE), 1701 Duke Street, Suite 200, Alexandria, VA 22314.
-Teacher Education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP), 1140 19th Street, N.W.
-Suite 400, Washington, D.C.
+Teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP), 1140 19th Street, NW, Suite 400, Washington, D.C.
 20036, and the University is a member of the American Association of Colleges for Teacher Education (AACTE), 1307 New York Ave., NW, Suite 300, Washington, D.C.
 20005.
 The technology education program is in full compliance with the International Technology and Engineering Educators Association (ITEEA), 1914 Association Drive, Suite 201, Reston, VA 20191-1539.